 Itching, unusual discharge, pelvic pain, and a frequent urge to pee - is it a yeast infection or a urinary tract infection?
 Some symptoms of both are similar, while others are unique to each condition, and the treatment options are different too.
-So how do you know if you have a yeast infection or a UTI?
+So how do you know if you have a yeast infection vs UTI?

 Yeast Infections